 Set the tone for your letter (and the school year!) by using a warm and friendly voice to introduce yourself to parents and students.
 Personalize this section by including the student’s name and class information.
 This is also helpful for parents who may have more than one child at the school.

 Take a moment to highlight your education, experience, and skills to give them a better idea of your professional background and qualifications.
 Be sure to share any special training or certifications you’ve received as well as any goals you’ve set for the year.

 There are many reasons why parents might find it harder and harder to leave their children in a classroom.
-Showcase your passion and love for being a teacher and let them know you are open and available to discuss any of their concerns during the school year.
+Showcase your passion, teaching philosophy, and love for being a teacher, and let them know you are open and available to discuss any of their concerns during the school year.

 Teacher Introduction Letter to Parents Examples

 Starting school for the first time can be intimidating.
 Welcoming preschoolers to an adventure can help reframe the experience and make it more exciting.